 Our Evidence into Practice Challenge 2019 was an open call to healthcare professionals in the West of England with an evidence-based idea for an initiative or project that will improve healthcare.

-SHarED is a project put forward by Dr Becky Thorpe and the team at University Hospitals Bristol.
-The initiative has been running there for five years and has achieved great success in reducing attendances to the Emergency Department (ED) as well as supporting users to seek healthcare and support in a more appropriate way.
-Through multiagency case management of those who attend ED more than 20 times per year there has been an 80% reduction in attendances and a 30% reduction in all patients with mental health problems.
+SHarED (Supporting high impact users to Emergency Departments) is a project put forward by Dr Becky Thorpe and the team at University Hospitals Bristol.
+The initiative has been running there for five years and has achieved great success in reducing attendances to the Emergency Department (ED), as well as supporting users to seek healthcare and support in a more appropriate way.
+Through multi-agency case management of those who attend ED more than 20 times per year there has been an 80% reduction in attendances and a 30% reduction in all patients with mental health problems.
 The financial savings from attendance and admission tariffs associated with the service are £900k per year.
-A Project Steering Board has been created and all acute Trusts in the region are invited to join this improvement work.
+Find out more about SHarED here.